Re-envisioning Main Street Project

 Funding Sources: Indiana Department of Transportation (INDOT), Madison Redevelopment Commission (RDC), and City of Madison funds

-Scope of Work: Modernizing traffic signal upgrades on Broadway Street, Mulberry Street, and West Street.
+Scope of Work: Modernizing traffic signal to enhance pedestrian safety on Broadway Street, Mulberry Street, and West Street.
+This include audible crosswalks.

 Estimated Costs: $750,000